 - Applications will be accepted February 1, 2020 (9:00 am eastern time) – March 31, 2020 (6:00 pm eastern time)

 - Scholarships are for one (1) of the following categories: high school students who are concurrently enrolled in college courses or undergraduate students enrolled or planning to enroll in community college, college or a university; certificate/licensure/technical program (accredited programs are vetted and approved by a third-party foundation).

-- Scholarships can only be awarded to those seeking a first bachelor’s degree (master’s and graduate programs are not eligible).
+- Scholarships cannot be offered to those who currently hold a bachelor’s degree or higher (master’s or graduate programs are not eligible).

 - Scholarships cannot be offered to those seeking a second bachelor’s or a certificate program after obtaining a first bachelor’s degree.

 - Scholarships awards are up to $5000 per academic year (starts Aug.
-1, 2019).
+1, 2020).
 Funds are awarded per payment term (fall, spring, or summer), not to exceed $2500 per term.
-If, after completing the check in for each payment term, it is determined that the awardee has an unmet need of less than $2500, FoH will only disburse the actual unmet need as shown on the statement of account and will retain the remaining balance.
+If, after completing the check in for each payment term, it is determined that the awardee has an unmet need of less than $2500, FoH will only disburse the actual unmet need as determined by the statement of account and financial aid statement and will retain the remaining balance.

 - Applicants must reapply each year they are interested in receiving funds from Folds of Honor